 When Jerusalem finally has been brought to the Divine standard of perfection there will be no more need for the present heaven and earth.
 They will be discarded as worn-out clothes.
 Christ will create a new sky and a new earth.

 On the new earth will be placed the nations of peoples whom Christ has saved.

 Then, down from the new heaven will come the resurrected Jerusalem, the Bride of the Lamb.
 This is the eternal Tabernacle of God, the Throne of God and of the Lamb.
 The spirit of the earthly Jerusalem will now have been perfected.
 Its soul will have been converted.
 It will be time for its resurrected form to be clothed with its glorified, heavenly counterpart.

 There will be no Canaanites (unholy people) in the house of the Lord of hosts forever.
 Every pot in Jerusalem will be holy to the Lord.
 Every word that the Prophets spoke will be fulfilled for all the world to behold.
 To Abraham and his Seed will have been given the land forever, just as God has promised.

-Yea, every pot in Jerusalem and in Judah shall be holiness unto the Lord of hosts: and all they that sacrifice shall come and take of them, and seethe therein: and in that day there shall be no more the Canaanite in the house of the Lord of hosts.
+Yes, every pot in Jerusalem and Judah shall be holiness to the LORD of hosts.
+Everyone who sacrifices shall come and take them and cook in them.
+In that day there shall no longer be a Canaanite in the house of the LORD of hosts.
 (Zechariah 14:21)

-For, behold, I create new heavens and a new earth: and the former shall not be remembered, nor come into mind.
-But be ye glad and rejoice for ever in that which I create: for, behold, I create Jerusalem a rejoicing, and her people a joy.
+But be glad and rejoice forever in what I create; for behold, I create Jerusalem as a rejoicing, and her people a joy.
 (Isaiah 65:18)